ben9543/ben9543/README.md

 - 🌱 I’m currently learning `Flutter` and `AWS Certified DevOps - Professional` certificate.

-- 🔥 I am passionate about learning UNIX system, especially `Ubuntu` and `Mac` Also, I love learning low-level networking.
+- 🔥 I am passionate about learning UNIX system + Networking.

+- 🥅 My goal is to become a block chain developer.
+I want to understand how exactly it works.

 ## 🖥 Technology & Tools